 \item[2.]
-The equivariant isomorphism class of $(M,Z,\omega,\mu)$ is determined, up to translation by $H^2(\Delta,\log D)$, by the equivalence class of the log affine polytope $\Delta$ and the $n$-tuple of Chern classes of $\widetilde M$, the symplectic uncut of $M$. \end{enumerate} If, in addition, the action is Hamiltonian in the sense of Definition~\ref{torlog}, so that $(\Delta,D,\xi)$ has trivial affine monodromy, then we also have: \begin{enumerate} \item[3.] $\Delta$ is equivalent to a convex log affine polytope in a tropical welded space as in Section~\ref{weld}. \end{enumerate} In particular, $(M,Z,\omega)$ is equivariantly isomorphic to a toric Hamiltonian log symplectic manifold of the type constructed in Corollary~\ref{sympcutcon}.
+If we fix the equivalence class of the log affine polytope $\Delta$ and the $n$-tuple of Chern classes of the symplectic uncut $\widetilde M$ of $M$ (see Definition~\ref{defn: sympl uncut}), then the space of equivariant isomorphism classes of $(M,Z,\omega,\mu)$ is an affine space modeled on the vector space $H^2(\Delta,\log D)$. \end{enumerate} If, in addition, the action is Hamiltonian in the sense of Definition~\ref{torlog}, so that $(\Delta,D,\xi)$ has trivial affine monodromy, then we also have: \begin{enumerate} \item[3.] $\Delta$ is equivalent to a convex log affine polytope in a tropical welded space as in Section~\ref{weld}. \end{enumerate} In particular, $(M,Z,\omega)$ is equivariantly isomorphic to a toric Hamiltonian log symplectic manifold of the type constructed in Corollary~\ref{sympcutcon}.

 \end{theorem} \end{pp}

 \begin{proof} \mbox{}